Note: this post first ran almost 5 years ago. The information remains timely.

 If that is where you are, you should be good to go.
 Could a world-wide crash put all of us in deep trouble?
 Sure.
 But, if that happens your job would disappear along with everything else so it wouldn't matter if you had retired.
 If you believe you have done the best you can do to anticipate your future demands on your resources, then you can sleep soundly.

-2) Do you have a budget that takes into account inflation and unexpected emergencies?
+2) Do you have a budget that takes into account eventual inflation and unexpected emergencies?
 Retirement doesn't end the basic laws of economics.
-Inflation will continue and emergencies will arise.
-No one comes home from a day at the park and expects to find 4 inches of water on the floor from a broken pipe.
+Inflation will be a part of your future and emergencies will arise.
+No one comes home from a day at the park and expects to find 3 inches of water on the floor from a broken pipe.
 But, it happens.
 Would such an occurrence render you homeless or could you handle a biggie like that?
 Do you have enough liquid assets to stay afloat (pun intended)?

 3) Does your partner agree with this move?
 Your being home more will change the dynamics of your relationship.
 Roles and responsibilities will change.
 From the voice of experience, trust me.
 Work out the "ground rules" and expectations before retiring.
 I urge you to read two earlier posts about the need to think through how your life might change when one half retires: Who is that Person Sitting Beside Me? and You Owe it to the Person You Love.